StephenGunn/directus-typeforge/README.md

 | `--typeName`          | `-t`  | Root type name                              | `ApiCollections` |
 | `--useTypeReferences` | `-r`  | Use interface references for relation types | `true`           |

+**only disable `--useTypeReferences` for very specific debugging reasons, it will make all of your relational types break.**

 ## Expected Output

 ```typescript